benyue1978/solo-flow-mcp/README.md

 **Q: How to handle concurrent writes?**
 A: Current version uses simple file system operations, it's recommended to avoid concurrent writes to the same document.

+**Q: How to use prompts effectively?**
+A: Use prompts in sequence following the software development lifecycle.
+Start with core functions, then move to specific phases like requirements, design, development, testing, and release.

 ### Error Codes